rsa-tools/teaching/index.md

 ### Welcome to RSAT Training material

 #### Context of RSAT
-The release of complete genomic sequences not only offered a huge amount of new data for the molecular biologist, but also impulsed the development of new computational techniques required for the analysis of these data.
-Non-coding sequences present a striking interest since they govern the regulation of gene expression.

 The [Regulatory Sequence Analysis Tools (RSAT)](http://rsat.eu) modular computer programs specifically designed for the detection of regulatory signals in non-coding sequences.
 RSAT servers have been up and running since 1997.
-The project was initiated by **Jacques van Helden** <jacques.van-helden@univ-amu.fr>, and is now pursued by the RSAT team.
+The project was initiated by **[Jacques van Helden](http://jacques.van-helden.perso.luminy.univ-amu.fr/)**, and is now pursued by the RSAT team.

 #### A dedicated server for learning